WebAssembly/gc/proposals/gc/waml/README.md

 Waml implements a complete ML-style module system, where a module is either a _structure_, encapsulating a set of definitions, or a _functor_, which is a module parameterised over another module.
 Both kinds of modules can both be nested into structures and passed to or returned from functors.
 In other words, modules are higher-order.

 Each Waml structure is compiled to a corresponding Wasm struct carrying the definition it exports.
-Because any type aspect of a module signature can be made abstract after the fact (using signature annotations), which provides a module-level form of [polymorphism](#polymorphism), all structure fields representing values also need to use `eqnnref` as a [universal representation](#polymorphism).
+Because any type aspect of a module signature can be made abstract after the fact (using signature annotations), which provides a module-level form of [polymorphism](#polymorphism), all structure fields representing values also need to use `(ref eq)` as a [universal representation](#polymorphism).

 Functors are compiled to functions.
 Since they can be defined in nested scopes, they have to be represented as _closures_, in the same way as [regular functions](#functions-and-closures).